paminco/paminco/_sources/user_guide/applications/traffic/index.rst.txt

 However, It is no trivial task to model complex networks with a large number selfish of selfish participants.
-One approach is to caclulate a game theoretical equilibrium, i.e., a state in the game where no participant can improve his/her position by unilateral action.
-In the case of traffic networks this means that all routes a driver might use, take the same amount of time.
+One approach is to caclulate a game theoretical equilibrium, i.e., a state in the game where no participant can improve his/her position by unilateral action [NM44]_.
+In the case of traffic networks this means that all routes a driver might use, take the same amount of time [War52]_.
 This is also called user equilbrium or Wardrop’s first principle developed by `John Glen Wardrop <https://en.wikipedia.org/wiki/John_Glen_Wardrop>`_.

-The computation of the user equilibrium can be reduced to the computation of a minimum cost flow.
+The computation of the user equilibrium can be reduced to the computation of a minimum cost flow [BMW56]_.
 Thus, paminco can be used to find functions that map a demand multiplier :math:`\lambda` to user equilibria :math:`x_{UE}`.
 The
-`GitHub repository for transportation research <https://github.com/bstabler/TransportationNetworks>`_ [1]_ provides data for over 20 traffic networks.
+`GitHub repository for transportation research <https://github.com/bstabler/TransportationNetworks>`_ [Tra21]_ provides data for over 20 traffic networks.
 This includes toy examples such as the `Braess network <https://github.com/bstabler/TransportationNetworks/tree/master/Braess-Example>`_ or `SiouxFalls <https://github.com/bstabler/TransportationNetworks/tree/master/SiouxFalls>`_ which